alem0lars/configs_book/README.md

 The [tutorial](./coreos/README.md) is under the `coreos` directory.

+## Main contents

+The links for the main contents are inside [SUMMARY.md](./SUMMARY.md).

+You can find them useful to have a abstract vision of the whole content.

 ## License

 All of the content (except as otherwise noted) is licensed under the [Apache 2 license](LICENSE).